 What is Baptism?

 The Book of Common Prayer tells us that the sacrament of Holy Baptism is the full initiation by water and the Holy Spirit into Christ's Body, the Church.
-The Bond which God establishes in Baptism is indissoluble.
-Our Catechism teaches us that Baptism is the sacrament by which God adopts us as his children and makes us members of the Church and inheritors of God's kingdom.
+The Bond which God establishes in Baptism is indissoluble, meaning that it cannot be broken.
+Our Catechism teaches us that Baptism is the sacrament by which God adopts us as children and makes us members of the Church and inheritors of God's kingdom.

 The Episcopal Church practices both infant baptism and adult baptism.
 In the case of infant baptism, the child's Parents and God-Parents are making promises, on the child's behalf, to raise the child in the Christian faith and life.
 When the child is older, the sacrament of Confirmation is administered by a Bishop, and is the child's opportunity to publicly "confirm" their faith in God.